 The application site lies within the open countryside as defined by the Powys Unitary Development Plan (2010).
 It is located northwest of Welshpool approximately 600 metres from the designated settlement boundary for Welshpool and approximately 120 metres north of the Buttington Cross Enterprise Park.
 The site is to be accessed by a new access point off the county highway (U2209) to the south.
-The nearest neighbouring residential properties are located approximately 18 metres to the southeast.
-The site has neighbouring dwellings to the southeast with agricultural fields surrounding.
+The nearest neighbouring residential properties are located approximately 18 metres to the south.
+The site has neighbouring dwellings to the south with agricultural fields surrounding.

 This application represents a departure from the current Unitary Development Plan and seeks outline consent for the erection of a dwelling and detached garage, formation of vehicular access and all associated works.
 This outline application is made with all matters reserved.
 An indicative layout of the site and scale of the dwelling proposed are given.
+The propsoed site adjoins the recently approved residential dwelling, P/2017/0647.